Abortus (1998-2004) is a Death Metal band from Sydeney, Australia.

-After several unsuccessful attempts to find the right front man with was even talk of Abortus remaining as a four-piece band with Marty on lead vocals/rhythm guitar.
+After several unsuccessful attempts to find the right front man, there was talk of Abortus remaining as a four-piece band with Marty on lead vocals/rhythm guitar.
 But before that idea could get off the ground they received a call from Mark "Jack" White (ex-Cheynestoke), stating that he was interested in trying out for the band as vocalist.

-After some intense rehearsals, in early January 1999, Abortus was finally ready to raise it's flag around the local scene and see how many people would salute it; the local Metalheads gave them a favorable reception.
+After some intense rehearsals, in early January 1999, Abortus was finally ready to raise its flag around the local scene and see how many people would salute it; the local Metalheads gave them a favorable reception.
 But after only a few gigs they experienced some more line-up troubles with Marty leaving the band (forced to leave because of conflicting interests).
 Abortus decided to go on as a four-piece for a while, using the services of a part time rhythm guitarist (only for live purposes), being ex-Majister guitarist Rob Likoski.
-The line-up had finally settled with Mark "Jack" White (vocals), George "Gooch" Trajkovski (guitar), Matt Herd (drums) and George Kozaroski (bass) with the aforementioned guest guitarist to complete their debut effort, Judge Me Not (1999).